PyHOGS/pyhogs.github.io/content/pages/Getting-started.md

 ###Learning more
 There are many excellent (free) Python tutorials available online.
 For simple explanations of basic Python features, <http://www.learnpython.org/> and <http://www.tutorialspoint.com/python/index.htm> are good starting points.
+We also have a [Python basics review](python-basics-review) on our website.
 When you are ready to dive into Python's scientific computing capabilities, Enthought's Python [video lectures](https://training.enthought.com/#/courses) are excellent learing tools.
 The videos are geared towards scientists and engineers and offer overviews of iPython, Numpy, SciPy and Matplotlib.

 For everything else there is google!
 Google queries about a Python-related question tend to bring up results from the [Stack Overflow](http://stackoverflow.com/questions/tagged/python) forum.
 If you have are having difficulties trying to do something in Python, it's very likely that someone else had a similiar problem and had it resolved on that forum.